lancercat/OSOCR-News/README.md

 # OSOCR-News
+## ⑨ th, Apr, 2024
+Another project is about to reach training stage (coding is mostly done), which brings some interesting new features.

+Hope we can get some results in May.

+Happy the ⑨th day of a month~

 ## 29th, Mar, 2024
 The QA DLC will be delayed, as we find few benchmarks for an open-end VQA model.